Sustainability | EnvironmentAddressing Biodiversity

 Our Approach

 We at TDK see the role we play through our business activities as being to achieve a sustainable future through, for example, working to restore and protect the global environment.
-Loss of Biodiversity is increasingly being recognized as a long-term global risk second only to climate change.
+Loss of Biodiversity is a long-term global risk second in importance only to climate change.
 Throughout the entire product lifecycle—from raw material procurement to disposal—there is a growing demand for activities that avoid, mitigate, and restore adverse impacts on biodiversity, and that contribute to Nature Positive.

 The TDK Environmental Charter clearly states that we are to consider contributions to ecosystems and take proactive action at all times.
 We promote initiatives for the conservation and restoration of biodiversity in collaboration with external partners such as local communities.
 In addition, we seek to avoid business activities in regions or surrounding areas that are deemed important for biodiversity at the value chain level.